-The Maryland Congregate Housing Services Program (CHSP) provides financial assistance to state residents that live in specially certified congregate or group homes.
+The Maryland Congregate Housing Services Program (CHSP) provides financial assistance to state residents who live in certain certified congregate or group homes.
 Program participants do not receive cash assistance themselves.
 Payments are made directly to their group homes to subsidize part of their monthly fees.

 In addition to housing, the group homes provide daily meals, housekeeping, and other support services (explained in greater detail below).
 The level of assistance provided through CHSP could best be equated to that offered in a private senior living residence.
 As a comparison, the assistance is intended for individuals who require less care than is typically provided in assisted living residences, but who cannot live independently without assistance.
 CHSP is funded by the Maryland Department of Aging.

 This program is similar in objective and design to Maryland’s Senior Assisted Living Subsidy.
 However, CHSP is intended for individuals who have greater independence and financial resources.
 CHSP’s financial asset limits are quite a bit less restrictive than the Senior Assisted Living Subsidy.
 For more information on the Senior Assisted Living Subsidy, click here.

 As mentioned previously, the assistance available under this program comes in the form of payments to the congregate homes.
 Individuals do not receive cash assistance directly.
 Instead, participants’ incomes are assessed and a determination is made of how much assistance they require.
 Assistance is paid directly from the state to the congregate home.
 The amount varies based on the resident’s ability to pay.

 Congregate homes are semi-private living quarters where the residents share meals and other homemaking services.
 Typically, the congregate homes provide meal services, housekeeping, some limited personal assistance, medication reminders and laundry.

 Some, but not all, participating group homes also offer recreational activities and have on-site nursing care.
-Indirect assistance is also provided through service coordinators who help residents to identify and coordinate other forms of community and state assistance provided outside of the residence.
+Indirect assistance is also provided through service coordinators who help residents identify and coordinate other forms of community and state assistance provided outside of the residence.
 Personal care services may also be available, but more commonly, care services are contracted through a third-party.